Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 3. Under the "Artifacts" section, there should be a "html_docs" entry.
 Download it.
 4. Choose the theme you want, such as `qiskit_html_docs.tar.gz`, and un-tar it.
 Then, open the `index.html` page in a browser.

+### Live docs preview

 Contributors with write access can also use live previews of the docs: GitHub will deploy a website using your changes.

 To use live previews, push your branch to `upstream` rather than your fork.
 GitHub will leave a comment with the link to the site.
 Please prefix your branch name with your initials, e.g. `EA/add-translations`, for good Git hygiene.

+If you want a live preview of the Ecosystem theme rather than the normal Qiskit theme, read the comments in the root level `Dockerfile` to change which line of code is commented out.
+Be careful to revert your change to the `Dockerfile` before merging the PR.

 ------
 ## FYI: How Furo Theme Inheritance Works